 - High school articulation.
 While programs like dual enrollment and early college involve high school students taking KCC classes for college credit, high school articulation awards college credits for classes taken by the student at his or her high school.
 A high school student who successfully completes an approved high school course with a grade of a B or higher and also completes associated competencies to demonstrate his or her learning to KCC’s Articulation Committee is eligible to receive college credits for the equivalent course at KCC.
 For more information about high school articulation, visit www.kellogg.edu/high-school-articulation.

 If you’re a high school student interested in taking advantage of one of the opportunities above now or in the near future – including next fall – now is the time to let us know!
 Contact us at 269-565-2042 or email@example.com and let us help you find your path at KCC!

-For more news about Kellogg Community College, view our latest news releases online at daily.kellogg.edu/category/news-releases.
+For more news from Kellogg Community College, check out our KCC Daily blog at http://daily.kellogg.edu.